Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-04-anchorhandling.md

 ### Anchor to the id on the same page

-jQuery.LazyJaxDavis doesn't handle the anchor click like below.
+jQuery.LazyJaxDavis doesn't invoke ajax with the anchor click like below.
 These are just the anchor link.

 {% highlight html %}